 In green construction, “cob” refers to a material that is a combination of earth and straw.

 Houses constructed with cob generally appear as if they were made with clay.
 That’s probably because they, more often than not, are!
 And don’t be deceived- these buildings can last for many years.

 An Earthship sounds like something right out of a sci-fi TV show or novel.
 This incredibly fantastical and futuristic design is highly sustainable and extremely eco-friendly.

 All in all, Earthships are quite cheap to operate and one of the most effective kinds of green alternative homes.
-You can read this article about a couple who constructed a 2,900 square foot Earthship for $55,000.
+This article is about a couple who constructed a 2,900-square-foot Earthship for $55,000.